 We are a newly organized blank check company incorporated in June 2021 as a Delaware corporation whose business purpose is to effect a merger, capital stock exchange, asset acquisition, stock purchase, reorganization or similar business combination with one or more businesses, which we refer to as our initial business combination.
-We have not selected any specific business combination target.
+As described in greater detail in Note - Organization and Business Operations to the notes to the unaudited financial statements included herein under Part I, Item 1 (the "Footnotes"), on May 26, 2022, we entered into a Merger Agreement which contemplates us acquiring United Gear.